1975 NBA draft

 The 1975 NBA draft was the 29th annual draft of the National Basketball Association (NBA).
 The draft was held on May 29, 1975, before the 1975–76 season.
 In this draft, 18 NBA teams took turns selecting amateur U.S. college basketball players and other eligible players, including international players.
 The first two picks in the draft belonged to the teams that finished last in each conference, with the order determined by a coin flip.
 The Atlanta Hawks, who obtained the New Orleans Jazz first-round pick in a trade, won the coin flip and were awarded the first overall pick, while the Los Angeles Lakers were awarded the second pick.
-Prior to the draft, the Kansas City-Omaha Kings were renamed the Kansas City Kings.
-Before the draft, 18 college underclassmen and 2 high school players were declared eligible for selection under the "hardship" rule.
+Prior to the draft, the Kansas City-Omaha Kings were renamed to just the Kansas City Kings due to the completion of the Kemper Arena.
+Before the draft, 18 college underclassmen and 2 high school players were declared eligible for selection under the "hardship" rule, marking the first time since the days of the Basketball Association of America and National Basketball League operating as separate leagues when high schoolers were allowed to play professionally there.
 These players had applied and gave evidence of financial hardship to the league, which granted them the right to start earning their living by starting their professional careers earlier.

 This was the most recent NBA draft to be held in a month other than June until 2020, but the off-season was earlier at the time.
 The league also hosted a supplementary draft for American Basketball Association (ABA) players who never were never drafted by the NBA teams on December 30, 1975.
 A player who had finished his four-year college eligibility was eligible for selection.
 If a player left college early, he would not be eligible for selection until his college class graduated.